imixs/imixs-cloud/SETUP.md

 * [Docker-Swarm tutorial](https://docs.docker.com/engine/swarm/swarm-tutorial/)
 * [Lightweight Docker Swarm Environment by Ralph Soika](http://ralph.soika.com/lightweight-docker-swarm-environment/)

-## Hardware Nodes
+## Nodes

 A _Imixs-Cloud_ consists of a minimum of two nodes - a management-node and one worker-node.
-All nodes are defined by unique fixed IP-adresses and DNS names.
+A node can be a virtual or a hardware node.
+All nodes are defined by unique fixed IP-addresses and DNS names.
 Only the manager-node need to be accessible through the internet.
-All nodes in the swarm must be able to access the manager at the IP address.
+All nodes in the swarm must have docker installed and be able to access the manager at the IP address.

+### Install Docker

+To install docker on a node follow the [official installation guide for Docker CE](https://docs.docker.com/engine/installation/linux/docker-ce/debian/).
+If you have unix user to run the docker cli, you have to add the user to the group 'docker'

+	adduser username docker

+### Directories

+The management node has the following directory structure located in the manager home directory to setup and run the Imixs-Workflow-Cloud and its services.

+	/-
+	 |- management/
+	 |   - registry/
+	 |   - swarmpit/
+	 |   - traefik/
+	 |- apps/

+The /management/ directory holds the service configuration for the management services running on the management node only.
+The /apps/ directory contains service setups to start applications running on the worker nodes.

 ### Open networks, protocols and ports